The Practical Uses of 50 Herbs

 Lesson 10.
 Herbs for infection and fever

 Further down on this page you can find Faculty Biographies, or see a Track List of the 18 CDs here.

 Enrollment for Credit

-To enroll in the course, receive faculty support, and to earn the Continuing Education certificate, follow these steps:
+To enroll in the course, receive a faculty mentor, and to earn the Continuing Education certificate, follow these steps:

-- Purchase the CD-set in the CD-ROM Section of our Online Store The CD-Rom set may be purchased without further enrollment in the course or any tuition payment.
+Purchase the course materials in the Audio Albums section of our online store.
+The materials may be purchased for self-study without further enrollment in the course or tuition.

 When you receive materials, open the data disk file, and print out the application form.
 Send it in with a $25 application fee, and the $240 tuition.

 This entitles you to assignment of a faculty mentor for 16 weeks after we notify you that your enrollment is accepted.

 Read the instructions for obtaining CE credit in the read-me-first file with the notes.

 Look over the CE questions and review them before listening to the disks.